 - Download our full checklist of energy-saving tips

 Talk to your landlord.
 If you rent an older house, condo, apartment or manufactured home, talk to your property manager about larger improvements like insulation, new heating equipment and high-efficiency windows.
 These upgrades could be an attractive investment for your landlord and further reduce your energy costs.
-Plus, many energy-efficiency improvements qualify for Energy Trust cash incentives and state energy tax credits, which can make them much more affordable.
+Plus, many energy-efficiency improvements qualify for Energy Trust multifamily cash incentives, which can make them much more affordable.

 Access community resources.
 Oregon Housing and Community Services offers special weatherization programs for renters who meet income guidelines, but make sure to talk with your landlord about any upgrades to the property.